-An important and unique early exercise is the SEO Career Intern Class Gift (ICG).
-Each summer, SEO Career interns donate towards the ICG, while the Nonprofit program cohort works together to research and visit youth programs in New York City.
-The class ultimately votes to award grants to several organizations each year, with half of the total fund raised benefiting SEO Scholars.
-Since 2004, SEO Career interns have collectively contributed more than half a million dollars to more than 35 organizations through this effort!
+An important and unique early exercise is the SEO Intern Class Gift (ICG).
+Each summer, SEO Career and Law interns donate towards the ICG.
+The class ultimately votes to award grants to several organizations, with half of the total fund raised benefiting SEO Scholars.
+Since 2004, SEO interns have collectively contributed more than $700,000 to many different nonprofit organizations through this effort!

 SEO also conducted an educational and philanthropic initiative called Saving, Investing & Returning Value (SIRV), which included several features:

 - The SIRV Speakers Series exposed hundreds of young SEO alumni and their peers to investment management professionals and members of the nonprofit and philanthropic community.
 Panel discussions blended topics related to personal finance, wealth creation, strategic monetary philanthropy and effective volunteerism.

 - SIRV’s Legends in Business, Leaders in Philanthropy series brought mid-career and more advanced alumni together to hear from exemplary leaders about their inspirational stories of business success and philanthropic involvement, and also learn about the opportunity to establish their own donor-advised funds through SEO’s partnership with the Tides Foundation.